-Murdered backpacker's mother writes angry letter to Trump over terror list
+Mother of slain backpacker writes angry letter to Trump over terror list

-(CNN)The mother of a murdered British backpacker has written a scathing letter to US President Donald Trump after her daughter's killing appeared on the White House's list of 78 underreported terror attacks.
+(CNN)The mother of a slain British backpacker has written a scathing letter to US President Donald Trump after her daughter's killing in Australia appeared on the White House's list of 78 underreported terror attacks.

 "My daughter's death will not be used to further this insane persecution of innocent people," Rosie Ayliffe wrote in a statement posted to Facebook.

-Mia Ayliffe-Chung, 21, was stabbed to death in Queensland, Australia, in August 2016, along with fellow backpacker 30-year-old Tom Jackson.
+Mia Ayliffe-Chung, 21, was stabbed to death in Queensland in August along with fellow backpacker Tom Jackson, 30.

 Australian police almost immediately ruled out terrorism or radicalization as a motive for the killing.